nawta/seamless_communication/README.md

 - `source_lang`: Source language code
 - `target_lang`: Target language code

+> Note: When used from the dubbing pipeline, JSON files are saved next to the translated WAV under `--output_dir`.

 ### API Server

 SeamlessExpressive also includes a FastAPI server for HTTP-based inference: